-In all the demonstration, we will generically denote $r_{\beta}\in\Gamma$ the location of population $\beta\in\{1,\cdots,P(N)\}$.
-We use the following elementary decomposition (each line of the righthand side corresponds to one term of the decomposition, $A_t(N)-E_t(N)$):
+Throughout the demonstration, we will generically denote by $r_{\beta}\in\Gamma$ the location of population $\beta\in\{1,\ldots,P(N)\}$.
+We use the following elementary \mbox{decomposition} [each line of the righthand side corresponds to one term of the decomposition, $A_t(N)-E_t(N)$]:

-Due to the exchangeability of neurons belonging to the same population, the probability distribution of these terms do not depend on the particular neuron $i$ considered but only on the population it belongs to.
+Due to the exchangeability of neurons belonging to the same population, the probability distribution of these terms does not depend on the particular neuron $i$ considered, but only on the population it belongs to.
 The terms $A_t(N)$, $B_t(N)$ and $C_t(N)$ involve the Lipschitz continuity of the functions involved, the term $D_t(N)$ correspond to averaging effects (mean-field limit) at single populations levels and the term $E_t(N)$ corresponds to the continuous limit.
 The terms $A_t(N)$ through $C_t(N)$ are treated using the Lipschitz continuity of the functions involved.
-Using Cauchy-Schwarz (CS) inequalities, we easily obtain:
+Using Cauchy--Schwarz (CS) inequalities, we easily obtain

-Let us for instance treat the case of $B_t (N)$:
+Let us, for instance, treat the case of $B_t (N)$,

-The mean-field term $D_t(N)$ involve the difference between an empirical mean of a function of processes and an expectation term, and all have bounded second moment thanks to theorem~\ref{thm:ExistenceUniquenessSpace} and assumption~\ref{Assump:bBoundSpace}.
-We have using (CS) inequality:
+The mean-field term $D_t(N)$ involves the difference between an empirical mean of a function of processes and an expectation term, and all have bounded second moment thanks to Theorem~\ref{thmExistenceUniquenessSpace} and assumption~\hyperref[AssumpbBoundSpace]{(H3)}.
+We have, using a (CS) inequality,